 Frequently Asked Questions

 Why do you limit the available queries and aggregations?

-There are also some feature of Elasticsearch that do not scale well or can cause performance problems when used.
-By limiting the available queries we hope to find the right balance between maintenance and flexibility.
+There are also some features of Elasticsearch that do not scale well or can cause performance problems when used.
+By limiting the available queries, we hope to find the right balance between maintenance and flexibility.

 What version of Elasticsearch are you running?